Background pattern

 For volumes between 0.5 ml and 5 ml, use the 5 ml oral syringe (blue graduation marks)

-* For volumes above 5 ml and up to 10 ml, use the 10 ml oral syringe (black graduation marks)
+• For volumes greater than 5 ml and up to 10 ml, use the 10 ml oral syringe (black graduation marks)

-Children weighing between 10 kg and less than 20 kg
+Children weighing from 10 kg to less than 20 kg

-• The recommended dose is between 0.5 mg and 2.5 mg per kilogram of body weight, twice a day.
-Your child's doctor may then decide to adjust the dose to find the best dose for your child.
+• The recommended dose is 0.5 mg to 2.5 mg per kilogram of body weight, twice a day.
+Your child’s doctor may decide to adjust the dose to find the best dose for your child.

-Only the following examples of doses to be taken and what syringe to use are shown in the following table.
-Your doctor will determine the appropriate dose for you and which syringe to use, based on your weight.
+The following table only shows examples of doses to be taken and which syringe to use.
+Your doctor will determine the correct dose for you and which syringe to use, based on your weight.

-Dose in ml to be taken twice a day and what syringe to use for children weighing between 10 kg and less than 20 kg:
+Dose in ml to be taken twice a day and which syringe to use for children weighing from 10 kg to less than 20 kg:

 Weight